 PHY 385.
 Bioinformatics.
 (3 h)

-Introduction to computational approaches used in modern biological inquiry.
+Introduction to computational approaches essential to modern biological inquiry.
 Approaches may include large biological dataset analyses, sequence similarity and motif searches, and analysis of high-throughput genomic technologies.
 Emphasizes interdisciplinary interaction and communication.
-Also listed as BIO 385 and CSC 385.
-P-CSC 221 or BIO 213 or POI.
-(D)
+Also listed as CSC 385 and PHY 385.
+P-CSC 201 or 221 (and BIO 150, 150L, 160, and 160L if taken as BIO 385) or POI.

 PHY 391.
 Special Topics in Physics.
 (1-4 h)